callaginn/MacAeroSnap/README.md

 # MacAeroSnap
 This script adds AeroSnap functionality to macOS Sierra using only bash and applescripts.
-Unlike most AeroSnap bash scripts, this script uses the mouse to dock the screen.
-At the moment, it only works with Finder windows and must be run manually.
+Unlike most AeroSnap bash scripts, this script uses the mouse to dock windows to the left, right, top, or bottom of the screen.

 ### How it Works